VaishnaviVaidya2000/GlamifyProject/README.md

 <h5>Demo Video URL:https://drive.google.com/file/d/1BNQvSLiPvcXQeIPQnw-hAy4OiobvCMIz/view?usp=sharing</h5>
 <h5>Github Repository URL:https://github.com/VaishnaviVaidya2000/GlamifyProject</h5>
 <h5>Industry:Lifestyle and Technology</h5>

 <h2>Azure Services Used</h2>
 1)Azure Virtual Machine:
 <br>
-It is used for Hosting Website.
+It is used for Hosting Website.Deployed the project on Linux (Ubuntu) Virtual Machine due to cost-efficiency and developer support.
 <br>
 <br>
 2)Azure Mysql Flexible Server:
 <br>
-It is used for creating MySQL database to storing and managing data.
+It is used for creating MySQL database to storing and managing data.The project is  using a relational Mysql database to manage customer data, orders, and product catalogs, Azure’s managed MySQL service is ideal.
+It offers built-in high availability, automated backups, and scaling without needing to manually manage database instances.

 <h3>Problem Statement</h3>
 In today's digital age, users are increasingly turning to online platforms for purchasing beauty and skincare products.
 However, many existing e-commerce platforms fail to cater specifically to the needs and preferences of beauty and skincare consumers.Cumbersome checkout process, particularly for users purchasing multiple products, leads to higher cart abandonment rates.The beauty and skincare industry is highly competitive, with consumers often overwhelmed by the vast range of products available.
 Shopping for beauty and skincare products online can present several unique challenges that hinder the customer experience, leading to poor satisfaction and low conversion rates.